congfairy/simulator-3.12-/README.md

 The main goal of developing the utility is to using the data got from LSST to simulator the storage system ,changing the development file to see which parameter affects the  performance of the storage system most and then we can optimize the storage system of LSST.

 ### How to use

-*  Download and install simgrid version 3.12  as:http://simgrid.gforge.inria.fr/simgrid/3.12/doc/install.html
+1  Download and install simgrid version 3.12  as:http://simgrid.gforge.inria.fr/simgrid/3.12/doc/install.html
-*  Use configure.sh to produce configuration files(filename_deployment.xml,filename_action_trace.txt,storage_content.txt,filename_csvtime.txt) with the command:./configure.sh filename.csv
+2  Use configure.sh to produce configuration files(filename_deployment.xml,filename_action_trace.txt,storage_content.txt,filename_csvtime.txt) with the command:./configure.sh filename.csv
+3  Compile the program with the command "make"
+4  Run the simulator with the command:./command_aciton.sh 30_100_120_200
+some explanation:
 *  17745.csv is a sample trace file which you can use to test your simulator.
-*  Compile the program with the command "make"
 *  command_action.sh is a shell script with the command to run the simulator which really works with some action with the trace file:lsst-demo-v10.1-ubuntu-v14.04-cluefs.csv command_sample_action.sh is a shell script with the command to run the simulator which really works with some action with the trace file:17745.csv command_sample_sleep.sh is a shell script with the command to run the simulator with sleeping function for the trace file:17745.csv